 Section 2: Regional Public Health Service Delivery

 Demonstrate regional approaches for providing public health services.
-This may include establishing and maintaining a Regional Partnership of local public health authorities (LPHAs) and other stakeholders, utilizing regional staffing models, or implementing regional projects.
+This may include establishing and maintaining a Regional Partnership of local public health authorities (LPHAs) and other partners, utilizing regional staffing models, or implementing regional projects.

 Implement regional strategies to improve Regional Infrastructure for communicable disease control, emergency preparedness and response, environmental health, and health equity and cultural responsiveness.
 Implement regional strategies to prevent and control communicable disease, strengthen emergency preparedness and response planning, protect communities from environmental health threats, and reduce health inequities.

-Section 3: COVID-19 Public Health Workforce

-Establish, expand, train and sustain the public health workforce gained during the COVID-19 pandemic.
-Demonstrate strategies to ensure long-term improvements for health equity and cultural responsiveness, public health and community prevention, preparedness, response and recovery, including workforce diversity recruitment, retention and workforce development.

-Section 4: Public Health Infrastructure: Workforce
+Section 3: Public Health Infrastructure: Workforce

 Recruit and hire new public health staff, with a focus on seeking applicants from communities and populations served to provide additional capacity and expertise in the Foundational Capabilities and Foundational Programs identified by the LPHA as critical workforce needs.